broadinstitute/hermitcrab/README.md

 # Tips and tricks

+## Changing machine type

+In order to change how much memory or number of CPUs you are using, change the machine type of your instance.

+Since the "hermit down" command deletes the VM and "hermit up" creates a new VM each time, it's trivial to change what type of machine you want to use at any time.
+Just bring your instance offline via `hermit down` and then edit the config `$HOME/.hermit/instances/INSTANCE_NAME.json`, updating the value of `machine_type` to be which ever machine type you want.

+Once you've saved your changes, do a `hermit up` and the new instance will be created with that machine type.

 ## Resizing home directory

 You can use gcloud to resize the volume and you don't even have to bring the